Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

-As mentioned in the Introduction, one can imagine that, instead of a not well defined `ether', it is space itself that flows into and through the drainhole.\footnote{This idea has been applied in~\cite{hali} to the interpretation and visualization of blackholes, with interesting results.} This substitution, which as noted in the Introduction is in accord with Einstein's insight that the concepts of space and of a gravitational ether are essentially interchangeable, should cause no alarm, for the very notion of an expanding universe already ascribes to space the requisite plasticity.
+As mentioned in the Introduction, one can imagine that instead of a not well defined `gravitational ether' it is space itself that flows into and through the drainhole.\footnote{This idea has been applied in Ref.~\cite{hali} to the interpretation and visualization of blackholes, with interesting results.} This substitution, which as noted in the Introduction is in accord with Einstein's insight that the concepts of space and of a gravitational ether are essentially interchangeable, should cause no alarm, for the very notion of an expanding universe already ascribes to space the requisite plasticity.
+There is, however, an ambiguity in that taking $f$ to be $\sqrt{1 - e^{-(2 \, m/n) \phi}}$ instead of $-\sqrt{1 - e^{-(2 \, m/n) \phi}}$ would have space (or the ether) appear to be flowing up through the drainhole rather than down.
+Insisting that the velocity of the flow be accelerative, not decelerative, would by fiat resolve the ambiguity in favor of the downward flow.

 The discovery of the drainhole manifolds arose, in my case, from a search for a model for gravitating particles that, unlike a Schwarzschild space-time manifold, would have no singularity.
 Geodesic completeness and absence of event horizons resulted naturally from that requirement and the utilization of a minimally coupled scalar field to weaken the field equations.
-As shown in~\cite{elli1}, a drainhole possesses all the geodesic properties that a Schwarzschild blackhole possesses other than those that depend on the existence of its horizon and its singularity, having eliminated the horizon and replaced the singularity with a topological passageway to another region of space.
+As shown in Ref.~\cite{elli1} a drainhole possesses all the geodesic properties a Schwarzschild blackhole possesses that do not involve its horizon or its singularity, having eliminated the horizon and replaced the singularity with a topological passageway to another region of space.
 Drainholes are able, therefore, to reproduce all the externally discernible aspects of physical blackholes (if such things exist) that Schwarzschild blackholes reproduce.
-That their low sides have never been knowingly observed (but in principle could be) is no more troubling than the impossibility of directly observing the insides of Schwarzschild blackhole horizons.
+That their low sides have never been knowingly observed (but in principle could be) is no more troubling than the impossibility of directly observing the insides of Schwarzschild blackhole horizons from external vantage points.
 For these reasons drainholes are more satisfactory than Schwarzschild blackholes as mathematical models of centers of gravitational attraction.
-Moreover, there is little reason to doubt that rotating drainhole manifolds analogous to the Kerr rotating blackhole manifolds exist and will prove to be better models than the Kerr manifolds.
-(A relatively recent solution of the field equations (7) and (8) perhaps describes such a manifold~\cite{manu}).